Notes on the Geography of Peninsular India: Hampi Sacred Center

 A second courtyard opens.
 The detached colonettes on each pillar are a standard feature at Vijayanagar.

-The colonette can take the form of a mythical animal, most often a yali, half-horse and have lion.
-Here the form is half lion, half elephant.
+The colonette can take the form of a mythical animal, most often a yali, half-horse and half-lion.
+Here the form is half-lion, half-elephant.

 The north gopuram, repaired by order of F.W.
 Robertson, Collector of the Bellary District in 1837, has miniaturized pilasters in each bay, instead of the usual sculpture.